Which way up?

 When to change pads

-How long you can go before changing pads will depend on your flow and preference.
+How long you can go before changing pads will depend on your flow and preference, and should be the same as when using disposable pads.
 Some people like to change their pads frequently to remain dry, other people are happy to leave the pads on longer.
 This of course will depend on how much you flow, and also the fabric the pad is made from can make it feel wet quickly or feel dry for longer.
-Many people change their pads when they go to the toilet, as this is not only most convenient, but pads can feel very cold and wet after the brief moment they have been away from the skin!
-Changing every 2-4 hours is about average for a moderate flow and a medium absorbency pad.
-You would change as often as you would do with a disposable pad.
+For hygiene reasons you should change pads roughly every 2-4 hours.
+Likely this will be when you go to the toilet, as this is not only most convenient, but pads can feel very cold and wet after the brief moment they have been away from the skin!

 Pads without waterproofing should be checked for leaking through every so often until you are familiar with your flow and how well the pad performs.
 Simply look at the under side to check that the blood is not seeping through.
 Sometimes it can be difficult to tell when a pad needs to be changed, particularly if they are dark fabric, or synthetic topped which can feel dry even when the pad is quite full.
 One way to tell when the pad needs changing is to feel how heavy it is.
 Pads become heavier as they become more “full”, so comparing how the pad feels in the centre, front or back (wherever you bleed most and least) can give an indication of how full the pad is.
 If in doubt – change!